 Each team must submit a complete registration packet to the host school and/or Competition Administrator by the deadline.
-The registration packet must include: the registration form, payment of the entry fee, and any additional requirements.
-With the exception of Rule 5.2, all applicants are reminded to send NNALSA membership applications, individual dues, and chapter dues to the NNALSA Treasurer before the brief submission deadline in accordance with Rules 4.2 and 5.1.
+The registration packet must include: the registration form, payment of the entry fee, letter(s) as described in 4.2(c) or, and any additional requirements.
+With the exception of Rule 5.2, all applicants are reminded to send NNALSA membership applications, individual dues, and chapter dues to the NNALSA Treasurer before the brief submission deadline of the second Monday in January, in accordance with Rules 4.2 and 5.1.